jmlinger/lexart_labs_challenge/README.md

 To close the conversation just say 'goodbye' or 'bye'.

-A few seconds after the chat's farewell message, you will be redirect to a page that you can generate and download the conversations of all users.
+A few seconds after the bot's farewell message, you will be redirect to a page that you can generate and download the conversations of all users.

 <br>